Peter Faust Dam

-Lake Proserpine, which is also known as Peter Faust Dam is situated 26 kilometres inland from Proserpine, in the locality of Lake Proserpine, Whitsunday Region, in North Queensland, Australia.

-History
+The Peter Faust Dam is an earth-filled embankment dam dam across the Proserpine River, located near Proserpine, in the eponymous settlement, in the Whitsunday Region of North Queensland, Australia.
+The resultant reservoir is called Lake Proserpine.
+Completed in 1990, the dam was built for the purposes of irrigation, flood mitigation, supply of potable water, and recreation.

+Overview

-Thiess was the contractor company chosen to construct the dam over the Proserpine River.
+Thiess Bros was contracted to construct the dam.
 Construction of the Peter Faust Dam began in May 1989 and was completed in December 1990, four and a half months ahead of schedule, in time for a massive downpour which filled the dam.

+The earth-filled dam wall is 51 m high and 535 m long.
+The resultant reservoir has capacity of 491400 ML when full, covering an area of 4325 ha, drawn from a catchment area of 270 km2.
+The uncontrolled ungated ogee crest spillway has a concrete-lined chute with flip bucket, and is capable of handling 1670 m3/s.

 The dam reached a level of 98.8% in March 1991, and finally overflowed for the first time in December 2010.
 It reached its highest level of 1.48m above the spillway in March 2011.
 The dam overflowed again in March 2012, and March 2013.
 The dam reached its lowest level of 10.7% in 2007.
+The dam overflowed again on March 7th 2026.

-It was named after Peter Faust, a former mayor, whose family had farmed in the district since 1895.
+The dam was named in honour of Peter Faust, a former Townsville mayor, whose family had farmed in the district since 1895.
 Faust was the driving force for the establishment of the dam.